-RED 301 Introduction to Real Estate 3-0-3 outline in real e estate introdu and und estate de concepts ction to he foundation of the Real Estate Development tra erstanding of real property markets.
+RED 301 Introduction to Real Estate 3-0-3

+outline a in real e estate c introduc and unde state de concepts tion to he foundation of the Real Estate Development tra erstanding of real property markets.
 It overviews the velopment at an introductory level and covers such , legal provisions, urban economics, real estate re feasibility studies, zoning issues, types of mortgat thical aspects in real estate transactions.
-Prerequise ne concepts involved aspects such as real markets, valuations, ages and sources of RED 331 Real Estate Development 3-0-3 regulat ory, and ks at the effects of changing economic, environn social aspects on the analysis, risk management, a evelopment.
-Prerequisite: RED 301 RED 335 Real Estate Appraisal & Investments I 3-0-3 theory t and inv to concep estment ng and a esigned to make the student analyze and think th ots in valuation and the real estate capital markets.
-I is a rigorous course that delves the student in the appraising real estate as investments and analyz Real Estate appraisal financial aspects of
+Prerequis ne concepts involved aspects such as real markets, valuations, ages and sources of

+RED 331 Real Estate Development 3-0-3